What are Screening Tests?

 Screening for lung AVMs (PAVM) is dependent on the age of the individual, and to a lesser degree, their symptoms.
 Preferably, individuals with HHT will have had screening for PAVMs by the time of their early teens.
-If a pregnant woman has not had a recent evaluation for PAVM, it is imperative for her to do so as soon as pregnancy is recognized.
+If a pregnant woman with HHT has not had a recent evaluation for PAVM, it is imperative for her to do so as soon as pregnancy is recognized.
 In many cases, an HHT Treatment Center will be able to use tests performed by another facility unless the original tests are too old, the old test is not of high enough quality, or the old test was performed a little differently.

+PAVMs larger than a certain size should be embolized to prevent complications like brain abscesses and strokes.
+For smaller PAVMs, antibiotics prior to most dental work and certain other non-sterile invasive procedures, like colonoscopy, are recommended.
 Until PAVMs are excluded by testing, a person over the age of 10 with known or suspected HHT should take antibiotics before all dental cleanings, work and other medical procedures which have a risk of introducing bacteria into the bloodstream.

 A standard X-ray of the lungs will let doctors look at the size of your heart and the condition of your lungs.